RadioMgrs/schitaytesami-speedup/README.txt

 -reusesignal 0/1 – reuse the background subtraction from the previous run (0) -starttime %d – seconds from midnight for the stopwatch output.
 If 0 none will be shown (0)

+How to build:
+Should build on Windows and latest Ubuntu (following http://mitchtech.net/opencv-ubuntu/)

 // Copyright http://schitaytesami.org, 2012
 // Author: Victor Lempitsky